madgeek-arc/resource-catalogue-ui/projects/readme.md

  <app-footer></app-footer>
 </div>
 ```
-This should create an duplicate of `eInfraCentral`, in order to display correctly UiKit, FontAwesome, theme css and images from assets folder are needed.
+This should create a duplicate of `eInfraCentral`. <br/>

+___In order to display UiKit, FontAwesome, css theme and images correctly, the assets folder of the main project is needed.___